TeSsssla/PC-Activity-Tracker/README.txt

 - Clipboard contents ?
 - Personal files ?

-All data stays local in `%USERPROFILE%/PCTrack/` – the only external communication is the Telegram report you explicitly requested.
+All data stays local in `%USERPROFILE%/PCTrack/` â€“ the only external communication is the Telegram report you explicitly requested.

 ## ??
 Data Storage

 ```
 %USERPROFILE%/PCTrack/
 +-- data/
-¦   +-- 2026-08-31.json   # daily activity data
+Â¦   +-- 2026-08-31.json   # daily activity data
-¦   L-- ...
+Â¦   L-- ...
 +-- learned.json          # your saved classifications
 +-- tracker.log           # debug logs
 L-- tg_offset.txt         # Telegram state (do not touch)